knowsys/rulewerk-eclipse/README.md

 # RuleWerk-Plugin

-A java Xtext plugin for the [rule language](https://github.com/knowsys/rulewerk/wiki#rule-language) of [Rulewerk](https://github.com/knowsys/rulewerk), see (https://github.com/knowsys/rulewerk/wiki/Rule-syntax-grammar) to know about the syntax of Rulewerk and (https://github.com/knowsys/rulewerk/wiki/Rule-syntax-by-examples) to look at some examples of using Rulewerk syntax
+A java Xtext plugin for the [rule language](https://github.com/knowsys/rulewerk/wiki#rule-language) of [Rulewerk](https://github.com/knowsys/rulewerk).
+For further information regarding the syntax of rulewerk and some of its examples see (https://github.com/knowsys/rulewerk/wiki/Rule-syntax-grammar) and (https://github.com/knowsys/rulewerk/wiki/Rule-syntax-by-examples)

 Installation
 ------------